A Whistleblower Lawyer Provides Important Protection You Need

-Workers who identify wrong doing by employers and want to speak out may feel they need protection.
-A Tampa whistleblower attorney is the resource a worker needs to ensure they can safely blow the whistle without fear.
+Workers who identify wrongdoing by employers and want to speak out may feel they need protection.
+A Tampa whistleblower lawyer is the resource a worker needs to ensure they can safely blow the whistle without fear.

 Feldman Legal Group represents employees throughout Florida and Georgia in whistleblower litigation.
 Our Tampa whistleblower attorneys have helped workers who exposed wrongdoing obtain compensation for their sacrifices.
 Our accomplished trial lawyers have litigated on behalf of plaintiffs and the defense, including federal whistleblower claims (Whistleblower Protection Act) and whistleblower claims under state jurisdiction (Florida Whistleblowers Act).
 We also pursue qui tam lawsuits, in which a person who exposes a company’s fraud can claim a percentage of any money the government recovers in its prosecution.

-Our attorneys will deal with all legal processes to fight for your rights and prevent employers from retaliating./
+Our diligent Tampa whistleblower attorneys will deal with all legal processes to fight for your rights and prevent employers from retaliating.

 - Evaluate your situation to make sure you have a valid whistleblower case.

-- Explain the law and your rights to protection and options you may have.
+- Explain the law, your rights to protection, and the options you may have.

 - Investigate the wrongdoing and gather facts and evidence to show that there was fraud, corruption, or violation of a law, rule, or regulation.
 This includes interviewing witnesses and coworkers, examining photos or surveillance videos that show problems, and documenting the retaliating steps your employer took against you.

-- File all paperwork in a timely manner, presenting evidence, and handling all legal procedures to advocate on your behalf and help you file a whistleblowing or qui tam lawsuit or negotiate an out-of-court settlement.
+- File all paperwork in a timely manner, present evidence, and handle all legal procedures to advocate on your behalf and help you file a whistleblowing or qui tam lawsuit or negotiate an out-of-court settlement.

-Our whistleblower attorneys can help you get a settlement.
+Our whistleblower lawyers in Tampa can help you get a settlement.